Restrictions on realizable unitary operations imposed by symmetry and locality: Preliminaries

 \subsection{Local Symmetric Quantum Circuits (LSQC)}

 Consider an arbitrary composite system formed from local subsystems or \emph{sites} (e.g., qubits or spins).
-In this paper we focuse on systems with finite-dimensional Hilbert spaces.
+In this paper we focus on systems with finite-dimensional Hilbert spaces.
 An operator is called $k$-local if it acts non-trivially on the Hilbert spaces of, at most, $k$ sites.
-For systems with a given geometry, such as lattice systems, we also consider a stronger notion of locality, namely \emph{geometric locality}, where the operator acts non-trivially only on a local neighborhood of the system, e.g., a pair of nearest-neighbor sites.
 Consider a symmetry described by a general group $G$.
-To simplify the following discussion, unless otherwise stated, we assume all sites in the system have identical Hilbert spaces and carry the same unitary representation of group $G$ (In Appendix \ref{App:Char} we consider a more general case).
+To simplify the following discussion, unless otherwise stated, we assume all sites in the system have identical Hilbert spaces and carry the same unitary representation of group $G$ (In Supplementary Note 1 we consider a more general case).
 In particular, on a system with $n$ sites, assume each group element $g\in G$ is represented by the unitary $U(g)=u(g)^{\otimes n}$.
 An operator $A$ acting on the total system is called $G$-invariant, or \emph{symmetric}, if satisfies $U(g) A U^\dag(g)=A$, for any group element $g\in G$.
 The set of symmetric unitaries itself forms a group, denoted by \be \mathcal{V}^{\text{G}}\equiv\{V: VV^\dag=I , [V,U(g)]=0, \forall g\in G\}\ , \ee where $I$ is the identity operator.

-As an example, we consider a system with $n$ qubits and the U(1) symmetry corresponding to global rotations around the z axis.
+As an example, we consider a system with $n$ qubits and the U(1) symmetry corresponding to global rotations around the $z$ axis.
 Then, an operator $A$ is symmetric if $(e^{-i\theta Z})^{\otimes n} A (e^{i\theta Z})^{\otimes n}=A$, for $\theta\in[0,2\pi)$, or, equivalently, if it commutes with $\sum_{j=1}^n Z_j$, where $X_j, Y_j, Z_j$ denote Pauli operators on qubit $j$ tensor product with the identity operators on the rest of qubits.
 Depending on the context, this symmetry can have different physical interpretations.
 For instance, if each qubit has Hamiltonian $\frac{\Delta E}{2} Z$, then $\frac{\Delta E}{2} \sum_{j=1}^n Z_j$ is the total Hamiltonian of the system.
 Then, unitaries that satisfy this symmetry are the {energy-conserving} unitaries.